What is arterial Occlusions disease?

 - Occlusions arterial disease is very common and will affect every person to some degree.

-- The occlusive arterial disease develops slowly throughout life.
+- Occlusive arterial disease develops slowly throughout life.

 - The occlusive arterial disease affects all the arteries in the body to come degree.